virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/product-matching-r/README.md

 - **LHS (Left-Hand Side):** The product group that customers selected first.
 - **RHS (Right-Hand Side):** Products that are predicted to be purchased by customers after they purchase product "LHS".
+- **Support:** Measured by popularity based on total sales.
+- **Confidence:** Measure by percentage of confidence that customers who have purchased product A (LHS) will also purchase product B (RHS).
+- **Coverage:** Measured by popularity based on the LHS product.
+- **Lift (Strength/Correlation ):** How much more do these two products complement each other than if they were randomly picked?
+(If it's more than 1, they're related; if the numbers are very high, they should not be sold separately.)
+- **Count:** Count from the number of customer orders.

 <br>